course-details-portlet

 Course content

-The student must pick a specific problem of relevance to the master's program.
-The topic must represent a challenge within the specific area, must relate to open questions in state of the art and must require that the student adheres to practices that are common within the track.
-The topic must be pre-approved by the supervisor.
-The master thesis project is individual work.
+The candidate must select a specific problem of relevance to the master's program.
+The topic must represent a challenge within the specific area, must relate to open questions in state of the art and must require that the student adheres to practices that are common within the area of Information Security.

 Learning outcome